 - Deal 4: 38 days

-Equipped with that information, we can look to our pipeline and estimate how likely we are to close deals based on how old they are.
+Equipped with that information, we can look at our pipeline and estimate how likely we are to close deals based on how old they are.
 The closer a deal moves toward the average sales cycle length, the more likely it will be closed.

 Who should use it